-c Edit the CONFIG\FILES attribute of the <MACaddress>.cfg files so that it references the appropriate sipXXXX.cfg file.
+b Edit the CONFIG_FILES attribute of the <MACaddress>.cfg files so that it references the appropriate configuration file(s).

-For example, replace the reference to sip.cfg with sip650.cfg.
+For example, add a reference to phone[MACaddress].cfg and sip650.cfg.

-- d Edit the LOG\FILE\DIRECTORY attribute of the <MACaddress>.cfg files so that it points to the log file directory. - e Edit the CONTACT\DIRECTORY attribute of the <MACaddress>.cfg files so that it points to the organization's contact directory.

-4. Reboot the phones by pressing the reboot multiple key combination.
+- c Edit the LOG_FILE_DIRECTORY attribute of the <MACaddress>.cfg files so that it points to the log file directory. - d Edit the CONTACT_DIRECTORY attribute of the MACaddress>.cfg files so that it points to the organization's contact directory. - 4.
+Reboot the phones by pressing the reboot multiple key combination.

-For more information, refer to Multiple Key Combinations on page C-11.
+For more information, refer to Multiple Key Combinations on page C-9.

-The BootROM and SIP application modify the APPLICATION APP\FILE\PATH attribute of the <MACaddress>.cfg files so that it references the appropriate sip.ld files.
+The BootROM and UC Software modify the APPLICATION APP_FILE_PATH attribute of the <MACaddress>.cfg files so that it references the appropriate sip.ld files.